openkfw/TruBudget/docs/user-guide/projects/workflowitem.md

 8. [Optional] Click the assignee dropdown field to open a selection where the right user or group can be selected
 9. [Optional] Click on one permission dropdown field to open a selection where the right user or group can be selected
 10. Click the "Update"-button at the top of the side menu to open a preview of all actions the update will trigger.
-    Actions are differientiated between "possible" and "not possible" actions.
+    Actions are differentiated between "possible" and "not possible" actions.
 "Not possible" actions are assign intents on closed workflowitems only.

 ![update selected workflowitems](./../img/update_selected_workflowitems.jpg)